Service Project Teaches WPI RAs How to Better Support Residents

 Kyle Young, and Brandon King

-What began as a series of conversations between Casey Wall and Matt Foster (director and assistant director of residential services, respectively) and Jacob Goldblum (complex coordinator) turned into a dynamic way for students to learn about the basic tenets of social justice—which is important now more than ever—and apply that knowledge and experience to their work as RAs in order to create a more welcoming, empathetic environment for their residents and the rest of the WPI community.
+What began as a series of conversations between Casey Wall and Matt Foster (director and assistant director of the Housing & Residential Experience Center, respectively) and Jacob Goldblum (complex coordinator) turned into a dynamic way for students to learn about the basic tenets of social justice—which is important now more than ever—and apply that knowledge and experience to their work as RAs in order to create a more welcoming, empathetic environment for their residents and the rest of the WPI community.

 “Casey and Matt thought it’d be useful for students to be exposed to new ideas and concepts and learn how to become better allies,” says Goldblum.